gostosohub/gostosohub/README.md

 - 👀 I’m interested in learning software testing and clean code practices
 - 🌱 I’m currently learning cypress, javascript and java
 - 💞️ I’m looking to collaborate on automation project
-- 📫 How to reach me ?
-Ping me on [twitter](https://twitter.com/sonalinj)

 <!---
 gostosohub/gostosohub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.